 International trade in wild plants and animals is estimated to be worth billions of dollars a year and, in too many cases, it threatens species survival.
-Project AWARE uses the power of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) to help protect threatened, commercially valuable shark and ray species - sought for fins, wings, gill plates, meat, oil, teeth and cartilage – from the devastating effects of unregulated, international trade.
+Project AWARE uses the power of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) to help protect threatened, commercially valuable marine species, sharks and rays in particular - sought for fins, wings, gill plates, meat, oil, teeth and cartilage – from the devastating effects of unregulated, international trade.

-Project AWARE, together with partner organizations and shark advocates around the world, is committed to ensuring progress for sharks and rays but we need you.
+Project AWARE, together with partner organizations and shark advocates around the world, is committed to ensuring progress for sharks and rays but we need YOU.

-To date, more than 35,000 species of plants and animals are listed under CITES.
+- To date, more than 35,000 species of plants and animals are listed under CITES.
 Increased commitment by Parties to effectively implement the treaty has helped control global overexploitation of wildlife and improve legislation at the national level to enforce CITES.
 Increased regional communication among Parties has also improved conservation of wildlife across political borders.

-CITES and Sharks
+CITES and Sharks Over the Years

 In 2010 - when eight worthy and heavily fished shark species were denied listing - more than 130,000 of us voiced our disappointment to CITES member countries.

 Five species of highly traded sharks, both manta rays and one species of sawfish were listed under CITES at the conclusion of the 16th Meeting of the Conference of the Parties (CoP16) held in March 2013 in Bangkok, Thailand - with the new controls coming into effect 18 months later.
 It was a critical step forward in the long-term conservation of these highly traded species.